CREATIVE CHAOS ▋ blog

 Conclusion

-I sometimes still miss the numpad and especially the right Enter.
+I sometimes still miss the numpad and namely the right Enter.
 The typing experience is miles apart from the old keyboard, especially the stabilized keys like Space.